panteroffire/soc-home-lab/README.md

 ├── playbooks/        → Incident response procedures
 ├── incidents/        → Writeups of simulated incidents └── screenshots/      → Dashboard captures and evidence
+## 👤 About Me

+I'm Abraham, currently completing my SOC Analyst certification and building this lab to translate theory into hands-on capability.
+My focus areas: detection engineering, threat hunting, and incident response.

+-
+- **Contact:** abrahamabez@gmail.com

+⭐ *This is a living project — updated weekly as the lab evolves.*